stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

 ___________________________________

 For this task, we draw a loop around our existing code and introduce a m counter.
-In each iteration of this loop, we load a new tile from c (16 rows lower).
+In each iteration of this loop, we load a new tile from C (16 rows lower).
 Thus, we have to adjust our pointer to A and C.

 Implementation with m=64, n=48, k=64
 ____________________________________